Based on changes introduced by the UK Government, COVID-19 requirements are changing from 19 July 2021.

 Guidance for businesses during Covid-19

-Recent changes have been made to guidance.
-Businesses and workspaces which are permitted to open must ensure their premises are 'covid secure' and you are aware of any changes which affect your business sector.
+You must ensure your premises are 'covid secure' and you are aware of any changes which affect your business sector.
 You must conduct a risk assessment specific to your business and complete the 'Covid secure' checklist.

 If you have any questions please contact your Environmental Health team.